 Parents understand that teenagers can get a bit hard to deal with.
 They’re in a stage in their lives where they want to explore their independence, which can come off in the wrong way.
 And if we’re doing a big life transition like moving with teenagers, this can be difficult for them to adjust to.
 However, just because this is something new for them doesn’t mean they won’t be able to cope with our move.
-Here’s some tips for moving with teenagers, whether it’s just across town or clear across the country.
+Here’s some tips for moving with teenagers, whether it’s just across town or moving long distance.

 Tips for Moving with Teenagers

 - Let teenagers accompany you to your trips. one of the best ways to engage with their teenagers is to involve them with big things such as your house move.
 One way you can do this is by asking them to accompany you to your new neighborhood when you go there to fix paper works and other requirements for your move.
-This can help acquaint your teenagers with things adults normally do, such as fixing documentation, hiring best long distance moving companies, and even tracking moving expenses.Check out my printable Moving Planner at the bottom of the page.
+This can help acquaint your teenagers with things adults normally do, such as managing a moving checklist, hiring best long distance moving companies, and even tracking moving expenses.Check out my printable Moving Planner at the bottom of the page.

 - Let them approach you regarding their problems with the move.
 Try to sit down with your teenager and talk about the many things that might concern them with the move.
 How will this move affect their education?
 How will the move affect their relationships with their friends?
 Asking their insights on these things and how they want to cope with this life transition can help you and your teenager have closer ties as parent and child.
 This also gives you an idea as to what you can do to help them with their situation much better.